Security

 Microsoft Security Response Center

-**What privileges could be gained by an attacker who successfully exploited the vulnerability?** An attacker who successfully exploits this vulnerability could elevate their privileges to perform commands as Root in the target environment.
+**What privileges could be gained by an attacker who successfully exploited the vulnerability?** An attacker who successfully exploited this vulnerability could create, modify, or delete files in the security context of the "NT AUTHORITY\\SYSTEM" account.